6 questions and answers on the future Packaging and Packaging Waste Regulation (PPWR)

 1. When will the new European Packaging and Packaging Waste Regulation come into force?

 It should be noted that as a regulation, it is a binding legislative act, which means that, once adopted, it is immediately applicable in all European Union (EU) member states.
-It differs from the directive in that it sets targets that all EU countries must meet.
-However, it is up to each country to develop its own laws on how to achieve these targets.
+It differs from the directive because it sets targets that all EU countries must meet.
+However, it is up to each country to develop its own laws to achieve these targets.

-This regulation sets out an ambitious and transformative regulatory framework for packaging in the European Union, with the aim of reducing waste, promoting reuse, recycling and the use of recycled materials in the manufacture of new packaging.
+This regulation sets out an ambitious and transformative regulatory framework for packaging in the European Union, intending to reduce waste, promote reuse, recycling and the use of recycled materials in the manufacture of new packaging.
 It also introduces specific measures to address the challenges posed by single-use plastic packaging.

 ITENE helps companies to know whether or not their packaging complies with the European Packaging Regulation, demonstrating and verifying it, and if it does not, we can also make an action plan to help achieve it.